hari64boli64/MM140/README.md

 #### Step 2/2 Solve the set covering problem

-Deciding which candidates to use for painting the image is somehow similar to the [weighted set covering problem](https://ja.wikipedia.org/wiki/%E9%9B%86%E5%90%88%E8%A2%AB%E8%A6%86%E5%95%8F%E9%A1%8C ).
+Deciding which candidates to use for painting the image is somewhat similar to the [weighted set covering problem](https://ja.wikipedia.org/wiki/%E9%9B%86%E5%90%88%E8%A2%AB%E8%A6%86%E5%95%8F%E9%A1%8C ).

 Each candidate has a set of several points to paint, and each blue point needs to be painted at least once (in other words, needs to be covered at least once).

 (I initially mistakenly thought that this problem could be solved with [mincost flow](https://atcoder.github.io/ac-library/production/document_ja/mincostflow.html), but it turned out this problem was NP-hard)

 Various heuristics seem to be known for this problem.
 Especially, the greedy method, which focuses on cost-effectiveness, provides some approximation guarantees, so I decided to use this method as the main one.

 [Reference1](https://img.atwiki.jp/yappy0625/attach/11/14/soturon.pdf)